 Let’s not beat around the bush, cancer sucks.
-If you’re on this page we hope it’s because you’re starting to get your mojo back.
-Frustratingly, recovering from the side effects of cancer treatment can take time.
-Some symptoms ease up in just days or weeks while other symptoms may persist for months, years, or even for the rest of your life.
+If you’re on this page, we hope it’s because you’re starting to get your mojo back.
+However, we know the frustrating reality that recovering from the side effects of cancer treatment takes time.
+Some symptoms may ease in just days or weeks, while other symptoms may persist for months, years, or even for the rest of your life.

 Chemotherapy, radiation therapy and other cancer treatments can be hard on your pelvis.